open-metadata/OpenMetadata/openmetadata-docs/content/quick-start/local-deployment.md

 ### Python (version 3.7 or greater)

-To check what version of Python you have, you can use the following command:
+To check the version of Python you have, use the following command:

 ```bash
 python3 --version